Prepare For U.S. Standardized Tests, Undergraduate

 The most common tests for English language ability are the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Michigan English Language Assessment Battery (MELAB), and the Pearson Test of English (PTE).

-Most colleges and universities in the United States require the SAT or ACT for undergraduate admissions.
-Admissions requirements vary, so be sure to confirm which test(s) you need with the institutions that interest you.
+Most colleges and universities in the United States require standardized testing for undergraduate admissions.
+Admission requirements vary, so be sure to confirm which test(s) you need with the institutions that interest you.

 SAT: a test that measures critical reading, writing, and mathematical abilities.
 The SAT Subject Tests measure knowledge in specific subject areas.
-Please note that an updated SAT made its debut in March 2016 and impacts students in the class of 2017 and younger.
+The SAT is widely accepted at accredited two and four-year colleges and universities in the United States, and hundreds of institutions around the world.
+(Please note that an updated SAT made its debut in March 2016 and impacts students in the class of 2017 and younger.)